ak-fau/vcg/README.md

  - CERN Open Hardware License (OHL) v1.2
  - Community Research and Academic Programming License (CRAPL)

-All design documents (including schematic, PCB layout and manufacturing files) are released under CERN OHL v1.2.
+All design documents (including textual description, diagrams, schematic, PCB layout and manufacturing files) are released under CERN OHL v1.2.
 The design is done with KiCAD EDA Software Suite which is available under GNU GPL v2.

 The author will appreciate to be informed about any use of the project documents under Section 4.2 of the CERN OHL v1.2, but does not require